linux-training-group-1/asset-registry-config/environments/production/README.md

 # The Production Environment
 The production environment contains the Flask Application, Redis within the production K8s cluster's default namespace, Mysql outside the K8s cluster.<br>
-ArgoDC runs in argocd namespace and fluentd runs in fluentd namespace.<br>
+ArgoDC runs in the argocd namespace and fluentd runs in the fluentd namespace.<br>
 Config map will be created/updated at each deployment.
 But secrets have to be created separately, after initialization of the cluster<br>